There’s no secret that we are living in a time of unprecedented change.

 - Keynotes and presentations from thought leaders and industry experts

 - Interactive and immersive workshops

 - Networking opportunities

 - Resources and information to shape your thinking

-- Ignite a community of action
+- An ongoing community of action and connection

 Technology change is the greatest business threat of our age, but also potentially the most exciting opportunity – and Hamish specialises in helping businesses to understand their role in creating the future.

-Cheryl is a leadership futurist who sees exponential technologies as an opportunity to amplify our human characteristics.
+Cheryl Doig PhD is a leadership futurist who sees exponential technologies as an opportunity to amplify our human characteristics.
 She loves challenging organisations to think differently in order to adapt to a rapidly changing and complex world.
 This world must consider equity, ethics and social impact as our preferred future.

 Cheryl has been an award-winning principal and is involved in a number of strategic roles and foresight projects.
 This includes Grow Waitaha, a project supporting Christchurch schools through the change process.
 In 2017 Cheryl was a finalist in the Westpac Women of Influence Awards, in the Innovation and Science category.

 She is currently a Board Chair of the NZ Brain Research Institute, and Ako Ōtautahi, Learning City Christchurch.
 Cheryl is a member of the Association of Professional Futurists and the World Future Society.